ashutoshka/Apli.ai-work/README.md

 3) Questions,question video preview ,grade video answer, comments  at the middle of the page.

 Functionality of the webpage :-
-Candidate can answer the question one by one .Interviewer can give grade and comments on each questions individually which will store in data structure.
+Question video will preivew ,Candidate can answer the question one by one .Interviewer can give grade and comments on each questions accordingly which will store in data structure.
 On clicking  the next after last question the result page will open/display in which a table will display the questions,commenr,and the star rating.